kraushan1997/Finbox-DBS-Raushan/README.md

 # Infrastructure as Code (IaC) for Docker Bench Security Compliance

 ## Description
 This project aims to develop Infrastructure as Code (IaC) using Terraform to build an Amazon Machine Image (AMI) that complies with the Docker Bench Security checks.
-The Docker Bench Security checks ensure the security of Docker containers and environments.
+The Docker Bench Security checks ensure the security of following components in the infrastructure.
+1. Host Configuration
+2. Docker Daemon Configuration
+3. Docker Daemon Configuration Files
+4. Container Images and Build File
+5. Container Runtime
+6. Docker Security Operations

 For container images and build files, the project uses the Echo-Server project available at [Echo-Server-Raushan](https://github.com/kraushan1997/Echo-Server-Raushan.git).
 The provided Dockerfile has been updated and utilized for building images and running containers.